ash/raku-course/essentials/more-on-functions/typed-parameters/index.md

 {% include menu.html %}

-The parameters of functions in Raku can be made type restricted.
+Function parameters in Raku can be made type restricted.
 This is very similar to [typed variables](/essentials/typed-variables/type-constraints/).

 ```raku
 sub add(Int $x, Int $y) { $x + $y }
 ```

-This function demands its arguments to be integer numbers.
+The function now demands its arguments to be integer numbers.

 ```raku
 say add(10, 20);